Lucky Guy (play)

 Lucky Guy is a play by Nora Ephron that premiered in 2013, the year after her death.
-It was Ephron's final work and marked Tom Hanks's Broadway debut, in which he earned a Theatre World Award.
+It was Ephron's final work and marked Tom Hanks's Broadway debut, in which he earned a Theatre World Award and a Tony nomination.
 It depicts the story of journalist Mike McAlary beginning in 1985 and ending with his death at the age of 41 in 1998.
 The plot covers the high points and tribulations of McAlary's career as he traverses the clubby atmosphere of the New York City tabloid industry in what some regard as its heyday.
 The play includes his near fatal automobile accident and devotes a large portion to his recovery.

 Originally conceived as a television film in 1999, the play spent years under revision before finally opening on Broadway in 2013.
 Regarded as an elegy, the story harkens back to the days of tabloid journalism before the 24-hour news reporting cycle.
 The production received six nominations for Tony Awards, winning two, including Courtney B. Vance for Tony Award for Best Featured Actor in a Play.
 The play received considerable critical comment, partly because it was Ephron's last play and partly because of Hanks's debut.
 Critical reaction was generally warm to mixed, and the limited Broadway run was profitable.